25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 2.4 g

-The smoother cousin of a peach, nectarines just barely edged out its look-a-like for lower sugar content and higher fiber.
-Like peaches, nectarines are also high in beta-carotene and vitamins A and C. They're also full of potassium, an important mineral for proper cellular functions in the body, including regulating metabolism, maintaining pH balance, assisting with protein synthesis and helping with the digestion of carbohydrates.
+The smoother cousin of the peach, nectarines just barely edged out its look-a-like for lower sugar content and higher fiber.
+Like peaches, nectarines are also high in beta-carotene and vitamins A and C. They're also full of potassium, an important mineral for proper cellular functions in the body, including regulating metabolism, maintaining pH balance, assisting with protein synthesis, and helping with the digestion of carbohydrates.